prasadbylapudi/hanabi_frontend/README.md

 ### `npm run dev`

-uns the app in the development mode.\
+Runs the app in the development mode.\
 Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 # In the Backend